coral-xyz/anchor-book/src/chapter_3/milestone_project_tic-tac-toe.md

 > This is likely because the test file is looking for types from your program that haven't been generated yet.
 > To generate them, run `anchor build`.
 This builds the program and creates the idl and typescript types.

 The test begins by creating some keypairs.
 Importantly, `playerOne` is not a keypair but the wallet of the program's provider.
 The provider details are defined in the `Anchor.toml` file in the root of the project.
+The provider serves as the keypair that pays for (and therefore signs) all transactions.
 Then, we send the transaction.
-Because the anchor typescript client has parsed the IDL, all transaction inputs have types.
-If you remove one of the accounts for example, typescript will complain.
 The structure of the transaction function is as follows: First come the instruction arguments.
 For this function, the public key of the second player.
 Then come the accounts.
 Lastly, we add a signers array.
 We have to add the `gameKeypair` here because whenever an account gets created, it has to sign its creation transaction.
 We don't have to add `playerOne` even though we gave it the `Signer` type in the program because it is the program provider and therefore signs the transaction by default.
+We did not have to specify the `system_program` account.
+This is because anchor recognizes this account and is able to infer it.
+This is also true for other known accounts such as the `token_program` or the `rent` sysvar account.

 After the transaction returns, we can fetch the state of the game account.
 You can fetch account state using the `program.account` namespace.
 Finally, we verify the game has been set up properly.
 Anchor's typescript client deserializes rust enums like this: `{ active: {}}` for a fieldless variant and `{ won: { winner: Pubkey }}` for a variant with fields.
 The `None` variant of `Option` becomes `null`.
 The `Some(x)` variant becomes whatever `x` deserializes to.

 Now, run `anchor test`.
-This starts up (and subsequently shuts down) a local validator (make sure you don't have one running) and runs your tests using the test script defined in `Anchor.toml`.
+This starts up (and subsequently shuts down) a local validator (make sure you don't have one running before) and runs your tests using the test script defined in `Anchor.toml`.

 > If you get the error `Error: Unable to read keypair file` when running the test, you likely need to generate a Solana keypair using `solana-keygen new`.